marek-cottingham/magSonify/README.md

 Look at the example in `processingExample.py`

 ### Note on DataSet_3D ###
-DataSet_3D is the class most commonly used to store satellite data This is stored in 2 attributes: timeSeries and data The x, y and z axes can be accessed by indexing DataSet_3D.data
+DataSet_3D is the class most commonly used to store satellite data.
+This is stored in 2 attributes: timeSeries and data.
+The x, y and z axes can be accessed by indexing DataSet_3D.data

 ```python